Circumbinary disks in post common envelope binary systems with compact objects: Methods

-In some of the systems sampled in {\cite{Grichener2023}} there were episodes of dynamically unstable mass transfer that led to CEE. \textsc{compas} determines the stability of mass transfer by comparing the donor's response to mass loss with that of the Roche-lobe radius: if the donor's radius response, $d \ln R_{\ast, i} \slash d \ln M_{\ast, i}$, where $ R_{\ast, i}$ and $ M_{\ast, i}$ are the radius and mass of the donor at the onset of mass transfer, is greater than or equal to that of the Roche lobe, $d \ln R_{\mathrm{RL}} \slash d \ln M_{\ast,i}$, where $R_{\mathrm{RL}}$ is the Roche radius, the mass transfer is stable.
+In some of the systems sampled in {\cite{Grichener2023}} there were episodes of dynamically unstable mass transfer that led to CEE. \textsc{compas} determines the stability of mass transfer by comparing the donor's response to mass loss with that of the Roche-lobe radius: if the donor's radius response, $d \ln R_{d, MT} \slash d \ln M_{d, MT}$, where $ R_{d, MT}$ and $ M_{d, MT}$ are the radius and mass of the donor at the onset of mass transfer, is greater than or equal to that of the Roche lobe, $d \ln R_{\mathrm{RL}} \slash d \ln M_{d,MT}$, where $R_{\mathrm{RL}}$ is the Roche radius, the mass transfer is stable.
 Otherwise, it results in a CEE event (e.g., \citealt{PaczynskiSienkiewicz1972}).
 To find the value of the semi-major axis immediately after the CEE phase, \textsc{compas} uses the energy formalism \footnote{Other methods use angular momentum parametrization to estimate the final orbital separation (e.g., \citealt{NelemansTout2005, Toonenetal2012, DiStefano2023}).
 However, the angular momentum prescriptions could be problematic (e.g., \citealt{Webbink2008, CohenSoker2023b}).}.
 In this formalism, we compare the binding energy of the envelope $E_{\rm bind}$ to the orbital energy before and after the CEE phase (e.g., \citealt{Van1976, IbenTutukov1984, LivioSoker1988, Ivanovaetal2013, IaconiDeMarco2019})

 where $\alpha_{\rm CE}$ is the common envelope efficiency parameter that determines which fraction of the orbital energy will go to unbinding the envelope, $M_{\rm 1,i}$ and $M_{\rm 2,i}$ are the masses of the primary and secondary stars at the onset of CEE, respectively, $M_{\rm 1,f}$ and $M_{\rm 2,f}$ are the masses of the primary and secondary stars after CEE, respectively, $a_{\rm i}$ is the semi-major axis of the binary systems before the CEE phase and $a_{\rm f}$ is the semi-major axis of the binary systems at the end of CEE.
+The binding energy is computed following \cite{deKool1990}

+where $M_{\rm i}$, $M_{\rm env,i}$ and $R_{\rm i}$ are the mass, envelope mass and radius of the donor, respectively, and $\lambda$ is a structure parameter calculated by the prescription in \cite{XuLi2010a} and \cite{XuLi2010b}.
+The structure parameter includes contributions of the full internal energy, which consists of the thermal energy, radiation energy, ionization energy and dissociation energy of molecular hydrogen.
 For more information about the population synthesis model assumptions and initial distributions see Section 2 in \cite{Grichener2023}.